The Life-Changing Benefits Of Playing Tennis

 Because tennis includes short bursts of activity, it offers the same conditioning benefits of interval training, which has an unparalleled positive effect on the heart and lungs, slashing your risk of heart disease by 56% (!).
 Just an hour of play burns between 400 to 600 calories.

 “Tennis helps regulate serotonin — a brain chemical linked to functions such as sleep cycle, appetite and your emotional state.
 Having trouble sleeping or keeping your emotions in check?
-Hit the court!” said Arun Pant, CA’s director of junior tennis.
+Hit the court!” says Arun Pant, CA’s director of junior tennis.

 Other physical perks include: